Western tanks set for Ukraine as UK questions battle-readiness of Russian rival

 The pressure on Mr Scholz mounted after Poland formally asked Germany to approve sending Leopard 2 tanks from Polish stocks to Ukraine.

-The long-awaited decision in Berlin follows US officials saying a preliminary agreement has been struck for the United States to send its M1 Abrams.
+The long-awaited decision in Berlin followed US officials saying a preliminary agreement had been struck for the United States to send its M1 Abrams.

 The German government said it would initially provide Ukraine with one company of Leopard 2 A6 tanks – 14 vehicles – from its own stocks.